danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

 	* Invalid job type: "services"
 ```

-### Job and Allocation Status
+### Allocation Status

-Even after deploying a job (`nomad job run /path/to/jobspec_file`), the output of this command may indicate that it's complete, but it's possible that some tasks may have failed to start.
+After deploying a job (`nomad job run /path/to/jobspec_file`), the output of this command may indicate that it's complete, but it's possible that some tasks may have failed to start.
 In order to get more insight into this, you'll want to query the job and *allocation* status.

 Before showing the CLI command for allocation status, let's take a brief detour to define it.
 An allocation is how Nomad declares that some tasks in a given job should be run on a particular node, aka Nomad client machine.